Towards random uniform sampling of bipartite graphs with given degree sequence

-Now using our friendly path we are going to define a sequence of OK- and KO-matrices, such that we can achieve the required edge changes in $G$ getting $G'$ along this sequence, using operations described in the previous Lemmas.
-At first we define a new sequence $A_1',\ldots,A_\Lambda'$ from $A_1,\ldots,A_\Lambda$ with the following way:
+Now using our friendly path we are going to define a sequence of OK- and KO-matrices, such that we can achieve the required edge changes in $G$ obtaining $G'$ along this sequence, using operations described in the previous Lemmas.
+At first we define a new sequence $A_1',\ldots,A_\Lambda'$ from $A_1,\ldots,A_\Lambda$ in the following way: